 How do I apply?

-- Completed application form, including biographical information, educational background, and names of three references
+- Completed online application form, including biographical information, educational background, and names of three references

 - Detailed summary of undergraduate or post-bachelor’s degree research project(s)